 When you offer your best content, your brand will become recognized as the go-to information source.
 This is key in the long run as it forges positive relationships between your company and its customers.

 Consumers who feel they can trust an organization will most likely become loyal to it.
 This benefits your business as loyal customers are easier and less expensive to retain than new ones.

 6. Build Online Relationships and Credibility

 Customer experience plays a bigger role in a company’s bottom line than ever before.
 Nearly three-quarters of consumers say good customer service plays a role in their loyalty to a brand.
 Conversely, negative customer service experiences cost businesses billions of dollars each year.
 Check out more about cost per lead on our blog.

 Some customer relationship-building ideas include:

-- Show-off your expertise through your blog and website content
+- Show-off your expertise through your social selling, blog and website content

 - Be responsive, authentic, and transparent in your social media comments and direct messaging (DM)